FrancisDunne/Active_Directory/README.md

     </a>

-- Next we will creake a directory to store our files for our attack.
+- Next we will create a directory to store our files for our attack.
-  We will use a tool name crowbar for our brute force attack.
+  We will use the tool named crowbar for our brute force attack.